-Students take modules up to the value of 120credits in each of their 3 Developmental Years.
-Students in Developmental Year 1 must only select level 4 modules.
+Students take modules up to the value of 120 credits in each of their 3 Developmental Years.
+Students in developmental year 1 are required to take level 4 modules.
 Students in Developmental Year 2 select level 5 modules.
 Students in Developmental Year 3 will normally select level 6 modules, but are permitted to take some level 5 modules up to the value of 15 credits.
-Further information on College rules governing progression and award of degrees can be found at www.arcs.qmul.ac.uk
+Further information on College rules governing progression and award of degrees can be found at www.arcs.gmul.ac.uk

-During Developmental Year 1, students take 105 credits of compulsory modules and 15 credits of elective modules.
+During Developmental Year 1, students take 105 credits of compulsory modules and 15 credits of electives from within the programm diet.
 The compulsory modules are designed to provide a firm grounding in environmental issues, environment and ecology and in appropriate research methodologies, approaches to environmental study and fieldwork and generic skills training.

 During Developmental Year 2, students take 60 credits of compulsory and 60 credits of optional modules.
 The compulsory modules are designed to provide students with a more advanced understanding of the material cycles that are fundamental to the functioning of the earth system.
-They also offer an introduction to research strategies and project design (including research proposal writing) as well as experience in core field and laboratory techniques, in preparation for independent research undertaken at Level 6.
+They also offer an introduction to research strategies and project design as well as experience in core field and laboratory techniques, in preparation for independent research undertaken at Level 6.
 Further compulsory and elective modules cover populations, communities and ecosystems, including those in aquatic environments.
-The elective modules provide students with the potential to extend their knowledge and understanding of environmental, physical and human aspects of geographical research by drawing upon existing modules offered in the School of Geography and the School of Biological and Chemical Sciences.
-Students must achieve an overall average of 60% or higher during their first two years of study in order to progress to the Study Abroad year.
-If they fail to do so, they will be transferred onto the three-year version of the programme.
+The elective modules provide students with the potential to extend their knowledge and understanding of environmental, physical and human aspects of geographical research by drawing upon existing modules offered in the School of Geography and the School of Biological and Behavioural Sciences.